team-exor/eiquidus/README.md

 #### Prerequisites

+**NOTE:** The following instructions are for Linux users only, but installing and configuring certbot should be possible on any OS

 There are a few common steps that must be completed before TLS/SSL certificates can be generated:

 1. Install snapd: